brand-alley/magento-pca-predict/README.md

-Meanbee Postcode Anywhere Extension
+Meanbee PCA Predict (formerly Postcode Anywhere) Extension
 =====================
-Teaming up with postcodeanywhere.co.uk, we have developed a UK Address completion tool for Magento allowing your customers to complete their addresses by providing their postcodes and a click on a button.
+Teaming up with [pcapredict.co.uk](https://www.postcodeanywhere.co.uk/partners/INDIV52356), we have developed a UK Address completion tool for Magento allowing your customers to complete their addresses by providing their postcodes and a click on a button.
 What’s more, the same great lookup functionality is now available when creating an order in the Magento Admin.

 Using postcodeanywhere.co.uk's address completion service, UK Magento store owners can now: